 Find ideas for programming, get answers to frequently asked questions, learn about funding opportunities, and learn how to take action on campus.

-Even officials who are responsible for following Title IX, often called Title IX coordinators, don’t always understand the full scope of the law and how it can be a valuable tool to make campuses safer for all students.
+Understand the full scope of the law and how it can be a valuable tool to make campuses safer for all students.